raulpy271/epqueue/README.md

 queue.insert_k(1)

 console.log(`Popping the key with higher priority: ${queue.pop_k()}`);
-// output: Popping the key with most priority: 1
+// output: Popping the key with higher priority: 1

 // Inserting keys with associated data queue.insert_kv(2, "The data associated to key 2");